dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/destination.md

 this can be `jsonl` or `parquet`.
 * The `name` parameter on the destination decorator defines the name of the destination that get's created by the destination decorator.
 * The `naming_convention` parameter on the destination decorator defines the name of the destination that gets created by the destination decorator.
+This controls
+* The `max_nesting_level` parameter on the destination decorator defines how deep the normalizer will go to normalize complex fields on your data to create subtables.
+This overwrites any settings on your `source` and is set to zero to not create any nested tables by default.
-This controls how table and column names are normalized.
+* The `skip_dlt_columns_and_tables` parameter on the destination decorator defines wether internal tables and columns will be fed into the custom destination function.
+This is set to False by default. how table and column names are normalized.
 The default is `direct` which will keep all names the same.

 #### Sink function